I told myself I wasn’t going to make a St. Patrick’s Day craft. Too many holidays, you know?

 But then I went to the craft store and as I was checking out I saw these buttons.
 I’m a sucker for cute packaging, and these were practically screaming, “BUY ME!” anyway, so I tossed them in my cart.

 I had a plan for them, and it actually ended up being as easy as I’d envisioned (yay), so I’m sharing it here today.
 This easy St. Patrick’s Day craft is kid-friendly, inexpensive (the buttons were less than $5, and I had the rest of the stuff around the house), and doesn’t take long to complete.
+AND – it comes with a free shamrock printable.

 Supplies You’ll Need: